MAIASP. 2021. No. 13

 of the 5th — 3rd ññ.
 BCE of the Yanglang

-Culture Wangdahu burial ground identified with the Western Rongs who lived on
+Culture Wangdahu burial ground identified with the Western Rongs who lived on the

-the Qin kingdom western borders.
-As a rule, Eurasia Cattle breeders placed
+Qin kingdom western borders.
+As a rule, Eurasia Cattle breeders placed one or

-sacrificial animals from the Yanglang Culture
+the Yanglang Culture burial grounds detailed

-the conclusion that in a number of burials the composition of animal
+description, the authors came to the conclusion that in a number of burials

-species and their ratio fully correspond to the Central
+the composition of animal species and their ratio fully correspond to the Central Asia nomads’ herd averaged data.
+Apparently,

-proportions known to them.
-The proportion of horses is much higher in the
+them.
+The proportion of horses is much higher in the chariot warriors` burials which is associated with the deceased special

-the deceased special status.
-As it turned out, even 1—3 years old children
+status.
+As it turned out, even 1—3 years old children could have such status

-could have such status during burial in Wangdahu.
+during burial in Wangdahu.
+Foals and votive weapons

-such burials.
-All of this suggests the chariot warrior’s high status which was established in the funeral rite.
+warrior’s high status which was established in the funeral rite.
 The

 maintenance and training of chariot horses large